 In December, I discovered, by looking at the photos in my Instagram feed, that sometimes the colors in a knitted swatch looked very similar to the shots of food I had cooked or grown.
-I went through my photos and pulled out the pictures of knitted fabric and food that matched up and sent them to my son, Andrew.
+I went through my photos, pulled out pictures of knitted fabric that matched up colorwise with pictures of food, and sent them to my son, Andrew.
 He created a slideshow.
 Since today is my mother’s birthday, this is my birthday card for her to let her know I’m carrying on her legacy.

-Mom loved color and texture and there were always plenty of both to be found in yarn and food.
+Mom loved color and texture, and there was always plenty of both to be found in yarn and food.
 She could not resist a gorgeous hank of smooth, hand-dyed wool any more than she could resist a shiny, plump eggplant.
-Accordingly, her refrigerator was a palette of colorful vegetables and her art studio shelves were overflowing with skein after skein of yarn.
+Accordingly, her refrigerator was a palette of colorful vegetables, and her art studio shelves were overflowing with skein after skein of yarn.

-While recuperating from the flu in October, I went through Mom’s stash to look for yarn to knit a sweater for my grandson.
+Homebound, while recuperating from the flu in October, I went through Mom’s stash to look for yarn to knit a sweater for my grandson.
 I came across The Squares.
-I looked at them for awhile trying to decide what to do with them.
-Thanksgiving, Christmas, her birthday — all food and family days that she loved to celebrate — were around the corner.
-The last two holiday seasons without her had left me blue by the time her birthday rolled around in January.
-Mom would have told me I was being maudlin and to move on.
+I looked at them for a while, trying to decide what to do with them.
+Thanksgiving, Christmas, her birthday in January — all food and family days she loved to celebrate — were around the corner.
+The last two holiday seasons without her had left me feeling blue by the time her birthday rolled around.
+Mom would have told me to move on.
 She was always my friend and coach.

-I used them to knit a chunky, double cowl for me.
+I used them to knit a bright and chunky double cowl.
 I cast on 32 stitches on size 9 needles and used about 300 yards.
-The cowl is 8″ wide and 58″ long.
-I decided to knit it in basketweave stitch because the finished fabric remains flat instead of curling inward, and because I love the way the changes in stitch direction reflect light in contrasting ways.
+The finished cowl is 8″ wide and 58″ long.
+I decided to knit it in the basketweave pattern so the edges of the finished fabric would remain flat instead of curled inward as they would have had I used the stockinette stitch.
+I love how the changes in stitch direction, with the basketweave pattern, reflect light in contrasting ways.

 Once I finished my cowl, I knit one for my dear friend, Wendy Martin.
-Can I just say here that it is such a thrill to see people wearing stuff you make for them?
+Can I just say here that it is a thrill to see people wearing stuff you make for them?
 Wendy’s cowl was knit with a light worsted weight superwash yarn called “Wild Flowers” by Lichen and Lace.
 I bought it from Mason-Dixon Knitting’s online shop.
 I cast on 40 stitches on size 7 needles.
 The finished fabric was 8″ wide and 52″ long.
-I used a knit 5 purl 5 basketweave pattern because the stitches were smaller.
-This cowl was light enough to be worn as an indoor scarf, as opposed to mine which was meant to be warm and bulky and worn outdoors.
+I used a knit 5, purl 5 basketweave pattern.
+This cowl was light enough to be worn as an indoor scarf instead of my bulky, outdoor cowl.

-When Thanksgiving vacation rolled around and all my sons were home, I knit a “neck warmer” for each of them using yarn from Mom’s stash.
-I changed the name because cowl sounded like a feminine garment.
-I wasn’t sure the boys would even like them, but to my surprise, they all wanted one.
-You can imagine my delight when this photo of my son was posted on Instagram the day after he returned to school — he wore his neck warmer to work!
+When Thanksgiving vacation rolled around, and my sons were home, I knit a “neck warmer” for each of them using yarn from Mom’s stash.
+I changed the name from cowl to neck warmer because cowl sounded like a feminine garment.
+I wasn’t sure the boys would like them, but they all wanted one, to my surprise.
+You can imagine my delight when this photo of my son was posted on his Instagram the day after returning to school — he wore his neck warmer to work!
 He liked it.
 He really liked it.

 That gave me an idea.
-I decided I was going to make neck warmers for all my brothers, their wives, girlfriends, and their children using yarn from our mother’s stash for this year’s holiday presents.
-The side benefit was that I would be able to reduce the size of Mom’s stash and find a use for all the single, unlabeled balls of yarns she had that are often hard to use up.
+I decided I would make neck warmers for all my brothers, their wives, girlfriends, and their children using yarn from our mother’s stash for this year’s holiday presents.
+The side benefit was that I would be able to reduce the size of Mom’s stash and find a use for all the singlet balls of yarns that are often hard to use up.
 It was similar to cleaning out the refrigerator.
 In a way.

 I Got Into It & It Got Into Me

-Because the yarn weights varied, I did a swatch of each intended combination to see how they looked together and to calculate their stitch per inch count so I could know how many stitches to cast on.
+Because the yarn weights varied, I did a swatch of each intended combination to see how they looked together and to calculate their stitch per inch count (gauge) to know how many stitches to cast on.
 The count had to be a multiple of four for the basketweave pattern to work.
-All of the scarves were knit on size 10½ needles with a cast on of anywhere from 20-36 stitches depending on the thickness of the strands.
-My goal was a finished product that was somewhere between 6½ and 7½ inches wide with a somewhat stiff texture.
+All of the scarves were knit on size 10½ needles with a cast on of anywhere from 20-36 stitches, depending on the thickness of the strands.
+My goal was a finished product somewhere between 6½ and 7½ inches wide with a somewhat stiff texture.
 I didn’t want the neck warmers to be floppy.
-The length was 23 inches for all of them.
+The length was 21 to 23 inches, depending on when the ball of yarn ran out.
 For the children’s sizes, I made them 6″ wide by 18″ long.